docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.md

 none PlacedItem Creates a new object.
 Use to place new art in a document.
 Use the file property of the resulting placedItem object to link the file containing the artwork.
-See “PlacedItem” on page 151.
+See "PlacedItem" on page 151.
 ```
 ```
 getByName